lopezbec/AI_Gamification_Python/README.md

 #  Prototype of Application
 ___________________________________________________
 ## Example of Application Hexad Player type and User Data Interface
-This is a example of the "intro page" for the app and study itself (v 3_26_23)
+This is an example of the "intro page" for the app and study itself (v 3_26_23)

 [Screencast from 04-07-2023 11:55:59 AM.webm](https://user-images.githubusercontent.com/106645242/230639504-9ef200a2-7bbb-4cf5-857b-179b8565507a.webm)